re1/dots/README.md

-Thank You for visting my dot-files!
+Thank you for visting my dot-files!

-As You can see below I am working on [Arch Linux](http://archlinux.org/) with [KDE](https://www.kde.org/) as my window manager and desktop environment.
+As you can see below I am working on [Arch Linux](http://archlinux.org/) with [KDE](https://www.kde.org/) as my window manager and desktop environment.
 Have a short list of the most important components:

 - **Terminal**: [Konsole](https://konsole.kde.org/) [1]
 - **Shell**: [Zsh](https://www.zsh.org/) with [Oh My ZSH](https://ohmyz.sh/) using the [Spaceship](https://github.com/denysdovhan/spaceship-prompt) prompt